Petronius Maximus: Murder of Valentinian III and accession of Maximus

 According to the historian John of Antioch, Maximus poisoned the mind of the Emperor against Aëtius, resulting in the murder of his rival at the hands of Valentinian III.
 John's account has it that Valentinian and Maximus placed a wager on a game that Maximus ended up losing.
 As he did not have the money available, Maximus left his ring as a guarantee of his debt.
 Valentinian then used the ring to summon to court Lucina, the chaste and beautiful wife of Maximus, whom Valentinian had long lusted after.
 Lucina went to the court, believing she had been summoned by her husband, but instead found herself at dinner with Valentinian.
-Although initially resisting his advances, the Emperor managed to wear her down and succeeded in raping her.
+Although she initially resisted his advances, the Emperor managed to wear her down and succeeded in raping her.
 Returning home and meeting Maximus, she accused him of betrayal, believing that he had handed her over to the Emperor.
 Although Maximus swore revenge, he was equally motivated by ambition to supplant "a detested and despicable rival", so he decided to move against Valentinian.

 According to John of Antioch, Maximus was acutely aware that while Aëtius was alive he could not exact vengeance on Valentinian, so Aëtius had to be removed.
 He therefore allied himself with a eunuch of Valentinian's, the primicerius sacri cubiculi Heraclius, who had long opposed the general, with the hope of exercising more power over the emperor.
 The two of them convinced Valentinian that Aëtius was planning to assassinate him and urged him to kill his magister militum during a meeting, which Valentinian did with his own hands, with the help of Heraclius, on 21 September 454.